![]() |

 They were found by invading U.S. troops and returned to Austria by American General George S. Patton after World War II.

-According to Paul the Deacon, the Lombard royal line bore the name of the Gungingi, which Karl Hauck and Stefano Gasparri maintain identified them with the name of Odin’s lance, Gungnir (a sign that they probably claimed descent from Odin, as did most of the Germanic royal lines).
+According to Paul the Deacon, the Lombard royal line bore the name of the 'Gungingi', which Karl Hauck and Stefano Gasparri maintain identified them with the name of Odin’s lance, 'Gungnir' (a sign that they probably claimed descent from Odin, as did most of the Germanic royal lines).

 Paul the Deacon notes that the inauguration rite of a Lombard king consisted essentially of his grasping of a sacred/royal lance.